Platform-OS/platformos-check/docs/checks/html_parsing_error.md

      data-attrbute-400="">
 ```

-:+1: Examples of **correct** code for this check:
+### &#x2713; Correct Code Example (Use this instead):

 ```liquid
 <img src="muffin.jpeg">
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 HtmlParsingError:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

-This check may be disabled if identifying HTML errors is not a priority.
+This check is safe to disable if identifying HTML errors is not a priority.

 ## Version

-This check has been introduced in PlatformOS Check 0.0.1.
+This check has been introduced in platformOS Check 0.0.1.

 ## Resources